-Guggi (né Derek Rowen) was born in Dublin, Ireland in 1959.
-He and his nine siblings were brought up under a strict, disciplinarian and fundamentalist Christian father, and a hardworking kind-hearted mother who nurtured his love of drawing and painting from a very early age.
-Together with other childhood friends of U2’s Bono, Guggi founded the legendary avant-garde goth/post-punk band The Virgin Prunes and sang vocals alongside Gavin Friday, David Watson Jr. and others.
-The band’s uncompromising body of work and their renowned live performances encompassed performance art, painting and post-punk musical experiments, securing them a large cult following in mainland Europe in the early 1980s.
-In 1986, The Virgin Prunes disbanded and Guggi concentrated on painting full-time.
-His first exhibition was a four-man show with Bono, ex-band member Gavin Friday and Charlie Whisker at the Hendrix Gallery at Stephan’s Green in Dublin, Ireland.
-In 1990, Guggi held his first solo exhibition at Kerlin Gallery.
+Guggi (née Derek Rowen) was born in Dublin, Ireland in 1959.
+He and his nine siblings were brought up under a strict, disciplinary, and fundamentalist Christian father, and a hardworking, kind-hearted mother who nurtured his love of drawing and painting from a very early age.
+Together with his childhood friend Paul David Hewson, more popularly known as Bono from the band U2, Guggi founded the legendary avant-garde goth/post-punk band The Virgin Prunes and sang vocals alongside Gavin Friday, David Watson, Jr., and others.
+The band’s uncompromising body of work and renowned live performances encompassed performance art, painting, and post-punk musical experiments, securing them a large cult following in mainland Europe in the early 1980s.
+In 1986, however, The Virgin Prunes disbanded and Guggi concentrated on painting full-time.
+His first exhibition was a four-man show with Bono, ex-band member Gavin Friday, and Charlie Whisker at the Hendrix Gallery at Stephan’s Green in Dublin, Ireland.
+In 1990, Guggi held his first solo exhibition at Kerlin Gallery in Dublin.

-Guggi currently lives and works in Dublin with his wife, five songs, four dogs and a collection of unusual reptiles.
+Guggi currently lives and works in Dublin with his wife, five sons, four dogs, and collection of unusual reptiles.